Texas A&M beats Arkansas in overtime again (Sep 23, 2017) | FOX Sports

 Texas A&M: The Aggies have been looking for an offensive boost after blowing a 34-point lead against UCLA and struggling for stretches offensively in wins against Nicholls State and Louisiana-Lafayette.
 They found a spark with explosive plays on Saturday.
 Texas A&M had four plays of 44 yards or more that either scored or helped spark scoring drives.

 Arkansas: Bret Bielema had been feeling the heat after his career record at Arkansas dropped to 26-27 with a 28-7 loss to TCU on Sept.
-9. He’s not going to get any relief after his after losing to A&M and dropping to 10-23 in all-time in SEC games.
+9. He’s not going to get any relief after losing to A&M and dropping to 10-23 all-time in SEC games.

 JERRY’S WORLD